usd-wg/assets/full_assets/OpenChessSet/README.md

 The asset was authored by Moeen and Mujtaba Sayed for the Houdini Tutorial [Karma | A Beautiful Game](https://www.sidefx.com/tutorials/karma-a-beautiful-game/).

 It was then contributed to the [MaterialX project](https://github.com/AcademySoftwareFoundation/MaterialX) by SideFX, with a [conversion](https://github.com/AcademySoftwareFoundation/MaterialX/pull/982) to glTF being done by Chris Rydalch and Mark Elendt together with additional refinements by Jonathan Stone.
-In a later contribution, Ed Mackey baked displacement into the normal maps (MaterialX[#1098](https://github.com/AcademySoftwareFoundation/MaterialX/pull/1098)).

 A compatibility-focused USD version was created by Pablo Delgado for the ASWF Open Source Days 2022 MaterialX & OSL panel ([slides](https://materialx.org/assets/ASWF_OSD2022_MaterialX_OSL_Final.pdf)).
-This version was then reworked for use as an openly available USD reference asset.
+This version was then [reworked](https://github.com/usd-wg/assets/pull/24) for use as an openly available USD reference asset.

+The normal maps with baked displacement are courtesy of Ed Mackey, and have been proposed as part of a MaterialX [glTF PBR](https://github.com/AcademySoftwareFoundation/MaterialX/pull/1098) version of the asset.

 ## Known Problems